rsjones94/neurosegment/README.md

-# neurosegment
+# data_inspection
-Automated segmentation of cerebral infarcts from MRI images
+Preliminary inspection of patient data to detect problems with data quality before publication.